vincent-pradeilles/KeyPathKit/README.md

 ### join

-Joins values of two sequences in tuples by the equality on their respective attribute.
+Joins values of two sequences in tuples by the equality on their respective property.

 ```swift
 contacts.join(\.firstName, with: contacts, on: \.lastName)